indilib/indi/README.md

 ```
 mkdir -p build/indi
 cd build/indi
-cmake -DINDI_BUILD_UNITTESTS=ON -DCMAKE_BUILD_TYPE=Debug ../../indi
+cmake -DINDI_BUILD_UNITTESTS=ON -DCMAKE_BUILD_TYPE=Debug ../../
 make
-cd test
+make test
-ctest -V
 ```

-For more details refer to the scripts in the travis-ci directory.
+For more details refer to the scripts in the .circleci directory.